h2oai/wave/website/docs/browser-testing.md

 title: Browser Testing
 ---

-Q supports authoring functional tests in Python for the [Cypress](https://www.cypress.io/) test framework.
+Wave supports authoring functional tests in Python for the [Cypress](https://www.cypress.io/) test framework.
 This feature lets you automate browser-based point-and-click tests for your app.

 ## Installation